sirak-haile-zip/screenshot-maker/README.md

 # screenshot-maker

-An AI agent to capture screenshots
+A lambda function that is used by AI agent to capture screenshots of specific pages.